JHorowitzAFK/DirFileListHasher/README.md

 # File Hasher Scripts

-These scripts generate a list of all files in a directory, along with their cryptographic hashes, file sizes, and modification timestamps (for macOS).
+These scripts generate a list of all files in a directory, along with their cryptographic hashes, file sizes, and modification timestamps.

+They can be used for an internal macOS drive or any external drive hooked up to a Linux machine.

 ## 🚀 Usage